fresheneesz/stackinfo/README.md

 ##Format##

-The stacktrace information is returned as a list of objects that each have the following properties:
+The stacktrace information is returned as a list of objects that each have getter properties that parse the stacktrace line (and cache the result).
+The properties are:
 * `function` - the name of the function that was running in the particular stack frame
 * `file` - the file-path of the file in which the function was running
 * `line` - the line number
 * `column` - the column number
+* `info` - an object containing the above 4 properties

 Any of these properties may be undefined if they are unavailable.